Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Related works

 \section{Related works}

-A bibliographic search shows that, to the best of our knowledge, there are no works that tackle information obsolescence as defined in our work.
+The term \emph{obsolescence} was introduced in 1820-1830, but became widely known to people in 1932 in the United States thanks to the book by Bernard London \cite{londonending}.
+The interpretation of the obsolescence of an object remains vague and varied and can be defined by the fact of becoming obsolete, out of date, outdated, invalid, etc. A bibliographic search shows that, to the best of our knowledge, there are no works that tackle information obsolescence as defined in our work.
 Nevertheless, there are some related works in the information revision field in general.
-The existing approaches can be broadly classified into two main categories: those which address the problem of the knowledge-base revision, and those which concern the management and updating of a database. \begin{sloppypar} The first category falls within the theory of belief change (revision) (\cite{alchourron:logic, DarwichePearl:logic}).
+We can broadly classify the existing approaches into two major categories: those which address the problem of the knowledge-base revision, and those which concern the updating of an information base.

+The first category falls within the theory of belief revision \cite{agm1985,jiang2017modified,deng2015generalized}.
 This area has been treated from several points of view: symbolic versus numerical as well as logical versus probabilistic.
-During the last 30 years, the revision approach gave rise to numerous works (e.g., (\cite{booth:trust}), (\cite{aravanis:full}),(\cite{bfpvk:framework}), and (\cite{jacobs:mathematics})).
-In (\cite{dghk:classifying}) authors review some basic work on inconsistency measure in a knowledgebase.
-They propose a general framework based on inconsistency graph that captures the minimal inconsistent subsets of the knowledgebase. \end{sloppypar} Since the logical environment does not take into account explicit measures of uncertainty, some other revision approaches have used the frameworks of both possibility and probability theories. (\cite{dghk:classifying}) The Bayesian belief revision (\cite{gyenis:modal,Edgar-Sibusiso:using, jacobs:mathematics, friedman:modeling}) is a particular type of probabilistic belief revision, in which a belief about the target variable of the graph is represented by its conditional probability given the evidence that has been observed.
-In the Bayesian context, as in the case of belief change in general, the two processes \emph{revision} and \emph{update} have to be distinguished: first, \textit{Belief updating} (also called probabilistic inference) consists of calculating $P(X|E)$, the posterior probabilities of target nodes $X$, given some observed values of evidence nodes $E$.
-Second, \textit{belief revision}, also called Bayesian belief revision, aims to change the initial probability distribution $P$ on variables $\textbf{X}$ of the BN in the bases of a local distribution $R(X)$, $X \in \textbf{X}$.
-The same methods used in probabilistic belief revision are applicable in Bayesian belief revision.
+Since the logical environment does not take into account explicit measures of uncertainty, some other revision approaches have used the frameworks of both possibility and probability theories. \cite{gyenis:modal,darwiche1997logic,baioletti:l1}.

+The Bayesian belief revision \cite{strossner:compositionality,brown:modal} is a particular type of probabilistic belief revision, in which a belief about the target variable of the graph is represented by its conditional probability given the evidence that has been observed.
+In the Bayesian context, as with belief change in general, the two processes \emph{revision} and \emph{update} have to be distinguished: first, \textit{belief updating} (also called probabilistic inference) consists of calculating $P(X|\textbf{Y})$, the posterior probabilities of target nodes $X$, given some observed values of evidence nodes $\textbf{Y}$.
+Second, \textit{belief revision}, also called Bayesian belief revision, aims to change the initial probability distribution $P$ on variables $\textbf{X}$ of the CBN in the bases of a local distribution $R(X)$, $X \in \textbf{X}$.
+The same methods used in probabilistic belief revision apply to Bayesian belief revision.